jamiebuilds/babel-handbook/README.md

 ```

 However, this creates a new visitor object everytime `FunctionDeclaration()` is
-called above.
-Which Babel then needs to explode and validate every single time.
+called above, which Babel then needs to explode and validate every single time.
 This can be costly, so it is better to hoist the visitor up.

 ```js